wp-plugins/html5-jquery-audio-player/readme.txt

 == Frequently Asked Questions ==

+= It doesn't work for me, this plugin sucks! =

+Actually it does... and tens of thousands of users agree.
+If you're having a problem it is highly likely that it is one of the common issues below.
+Please take the time to read these FAQs and try the steps suggested.
+If you're still having problems you can get support in the forum.
+Be nice, and explain your issue properly so I can try to help you.
+Thank you.

+= jQuery Conflict (It's breaking my site) =

+The most common problem is a jQuery conflict.
+In short, if your theme loads jQuery library, then other plugin/s (like this one) also load jQuery then it can cause serious grief on the site and things start breaking.
+The solution is for all plugin developers and WordPress theme creators to use the copy of jQuery which is included in the WordPress core or load it from Google AJAX libraries, and to consider also using the noConflict jQuery mode (this plugin does all that).
+If you're having jQuery conflict problems on your site then the most likely culprit it your theme.
+[Read this article](http://digwp.com/2009/06/including-jquery-in-wordpress-the-right-way/) by Chris Coyier which explains the issue in more detail and outlines how you can fix it.
+You might also like to check out suggestions from [Eric Martin](http://www.ericmmartin.com/5-tips-for-using-jquery-with-wordpress/) on the topic.

 = I'm having problems adding mp3 files - they won't play. =

 The plugin supports mp3 and ogg files.
 You need to upload both an mp3 and ogg version of each track in the playlist.
 Please also check your files are encoded correctly, and confirm that your file paths are correct. jPlayer sometimes has problems with relative urls so make sure you're using the absolute paths.